 Table 1 shows us that 4 of our original 12 motifs do appear to have known pollen related functions.
-The motifs that we did not find any matches to does not necessarily mean they have no pollen related function, it may just mean they have not been researched before.
 Out of all the results two stand out, gimme_105_Improbizer_AACACACGTTTATTAGATGTTT and DME_GRHTGDTGA having 8 and 3 respectively similar pollen related transcription factor binding sites is a strong indicator that this is a motif worth experimental study.

+One of the motifs (gimme_105_Improbizer_AACACACGTTTATTAGATGTTT) appears in 100% of the pollen-specific HRGP genes.
+Additionally, there are 36 motifs with 100% foreground coverage (see supplemental materials for a list of these genes).
+However, none of these motifs passed Filter A.

+A similarity analysis revealed that the following pairs of motifs capture strongly related patterns.
+This may indicate that each related pair captures binding site variation for a transcription factor.